LI-Nieves/Scholarship-Manager/README.md

 #### Option 2: Cloning/forking from GitHub and running in the terminal
-If you clone/download straight from GitHub, which is higly preferred, it makes the above step really easy.
+If you clone/download straight from GitHub, which is higly preferred, it makes the above running the program really easy.

 In order to run in terminal do the following: